Frequently Asked Questions

 On occasions, if a person remains symptomatic with a flu-like illness, a second swab is needed and this too can be undertaken in the KEMH lab.

-In addition to this, surveillance swabbing will be undertaken across Stanley and MPC and the swabs analysed in the KEMH.
+In addition to this, surveillance swabbing is as of early June being undertaken across Stanley and MPC and the swabs analysed in the KEMH.

 Prior to this more than 400 tests were able to be processed in the UK.